Prarthana606/Prarthana606/README.md

 - 👋 Hi, I’m @Prarthana606
-- 👀 I’m interested in Web Development and App Development
+- 👀 I’m interested in Backend Web Development
-- 🌱 I’m currently learning JavaScript and React
+- 🌱 I’m currently learning Nodejs and Expressjs
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...